haresh14/file-vault/TESTING_CHECKLIST.md

-# Testing Checklist - Phase 1 (Updated)
+# Testing Checklist - Core Features

-Use this checklist to verify that the authentication features are working correctly before proceeding to the next phase.
+Use this checklist to verify that all core features are working correctly.

 ## Pre-Test Setup ✅